Written by Pieter Jan on Sep 26, 2019 — 3 min read

 The nearest harbor — not a lot of paradisical bays around here — was Velanidia.
 We would arrive just before dark, so Velanidia became the new destination.
 Sailing is all about downshifting your expectations.

-And you know, even if the little harbor isn’t mentioned in any pilot, even if it’s just an industrial little port with a barge, a tug and three fishing boats, even if it looks like some mayor had big ambitions, ordered a lot of concrete and then died of a heart attack before his grand vision was realized… local fishermen descended in droves when we arrived and fought about who would handle our mooring lines.
+And you know, even if the little harbor isn’t mentioned in any pilot, even if it’s just an industrial little port with a barge, a tug and three fishing boats, even if it looks like some mayor had big ambitions, ordered a lot of concrete and then died of a heart attack before his grand vision was realized… local fishermen descended in droves when we arrived and fought about who would handle our mooring lines(lines that ties the boat to something solid).
 And that makes all the difference.

 Plus, we had hot water from all the motoring.